intelliot/XRPL-Standards/XLS-30d.md

 Use equations 1 & 2 to compute the amount of each asset to be deposited, given the amount of specified as LPTokenOut
-If the account that intitiatedinitiated the transaction holds sufficient balances, the transaction is successful.
+If the account that initiated the transaction holds sufficient balances, the transaction is successful.
 It fails otherwise with an error code.

 Similarly, if [Amount], [Amount2] are specified and the amount of either asset computed above is less than the amounts specified in these fields, then the transaction fails.